What services does American Airlines offer regarding minors?

 Children younger than 5 years traveling alone are not accepted on American Airlines flights.
 They must travel with an accompanying adult at least 16 years old.

-Children from 5 through 14 years of age may travel alone and are considered Unaccompanied Minors.
+Children aged 5 to 14 (inclusive) may travel alone and are considered Unaccompanied Minors.
 For them, the Unaccompanied Minor Service is mandatory.

-Children from 15 through 17 years of age may travel alone, and the Unaccompanied Minor Service is optional (subject to the same provisions).
+Children aged 15 to 17 (inclusive) may travel alone, and the Unaccompanied Minor Service is optional (subject to the same provisions).

 What restrictions apply for an itinerary involving connecting flights?

-Children from 5 through 7 years of age may travel alone only on nonstop or direct (makes a stop without a plane change) flights.
+Children aged 5 to 7 (inclusive) may travel alone only on nonstop or direct (makes a stop without a plane change) flights.
 They may not travel on connecting flights or on certain AmericanConnection flights that are operated with aircraft not requiring a flight attendant.
 Also, they are restricted on flights designated by a single flight number, but scheduled with a change to another type of aircraft before termination.

-Children from 8 through 14 years of age may travel alone on nonstop, direct and connecting flights through Charlotte (CLT), Chicago (ORD), Dallas/Fort Worth (DFW), Los Angeles (LAX), Miami (MIA), New York (JFK and LGA), Philadelphia (PHL), Phoenix (PHX), and Washington Reagan (DCA).
+Children aged 8 to 14 (inclusive) may travel alone on nonstop, direct and connecting flights through Charlotte (CLT), Chicago (ORD), Dallas/Fort Worth (DFW), Los Angeles (LAX), Miami (MIA), New York (JFK and LGA), Philadelphia (PHL), Phoenix (PHX), and Washington Reagan (DCA).
 The reservations must be confirmed to the destination.
 Additional restrictions apply for connecting flights:

 - The Unaccompanied Minor will not be accepted if the itinerary includes a connection to/from another airline, including oneworld and codeshare partners.

-- The Unaccompanied Minor will not be accepted if the itinerary includes the last connecting flight of the day.
+- The Unaccompanied Minor will not be accepted if the itinerary includes the last connecting flight of the day unless it is the only flight offered.

 - American Airlines may not accept an Unaccompanied Minor holding reservations when there is a reasonable likelihood that the child will not make a flight connection, and overnight accommodations will be required.